Flashlight: PyTorch Compiler Extensions to Accelerate Attention Variants: Evaluation

-We omit torch.compile in Figures~\ref{fig:flex-able-h100} and~\ref{fig:flex-able-a100} because they are much slower than FlexAttention in almost all cases.
-The only exceptions are (1) Vanilla, where torch.compile pattern-matches the code to replace it with a hand-optimized kernel, so it is slightly faster than both FlexAttention and \flashlight{} (we disable pattern matching only to measure the performance difference); and (2) all \texttt{block\_mask} variants for batch size 16 and 32, where FlexAttention is slower due to the overheads in creating the \texttt{block\_mask}, but \flashlight{} is still faster than torch.compile.
+We omit torch.compile in Figures~\ref{fig:flex-able-h100} and~\ref{fig:flex-able-a100} because they are much slower than FlexAttention and FlashInfer in almost all cases (these results are included in Figures~\ref{fig:torch-compile-h100} and~\ref{fig:torch-compile-a100} in Appendix~\ref{sec:appendix-torch-compile}).
+The only exceptions are: (1) \emph{ALiBi}, where FlashInfer is slower due to the overheads described above; and (2) all \texttt{block\_mask} variants for batch size 16 and 32, where FlexAttention is slower due to the overheads in creating the \texttt{block\_mask}.
+In both cases, \flashlight{} is still faster than torch.compile.